pseudocodeio/pseudocode/README.md

 ```
 set x to distance from 100,100 to 500,500
-set z to distance from a,b to c,d
+set z to distance from a, b to c, d
 ```

 ### If and if-else statements